mardare/rishiri/clearing/chapters-phyton/readme.md

 Perl has built-in regex and os opetarations
 Python uses Import re for regex, Import os,sys for os operations

-Python is OOP oriented, everything is an object including "primitive" types la integer
+Python is OOP oriented, everything is an object including "primitive" types like integer
 Perl has an occured OOP construct, also threading is problematic

 Perl encourages one liners